ron3545/Code-Editor/README.md

 ## Overview
 The ArmSimPro Code Editor is a versatile text editor designed specifically for programming microcontrollers that control a 6 Degrees of Freedom (6 DOF) robotic arm kit for kids.
 It provides a user-friendly interface for writing, editing, and debugging code related to the control and movement of the robotic arm.

+## Note:
+I usually develop on my own, so there could be bad design patterns and bugs that you may see.
+If you see some bugs or bad design paterns don't hesitate to post an issue.

 ## Features
 #### Code Editing
 - Syntax highlighting for various programming languages, facilitating easy code reading and editing.